-Panasonic FZ1000 versus Sony RX10
+Panasonic FZ1000 vs Sony RX10

-The Panasonic Lumix DMC-FZ1000 and the Sony Cyber-shot DSC-RX10 are two digital cameras that were officially introduced, respectively, in June 2014 and October 2013.
+The Panasonic Lumix DMC-FZ1000 and the Sony Cyber-shot DSC-RX10 are two digital cameras that were revealed to the public, respectively, in June 2014 and October 2013.
 Both the FZ1000 and the RX10 are fixed lens compact cameras that are equipped with an one-inch sensor.
 Both cameras offer a resolution of 20 megapixels.

 Body comparison: Panasonic FZ1000 vs Sony RX10